acloserview/Noctua-pink-theme/README.md

 # 🌌 Pink-gtk-theme 🌌
 Gnome theme created at a bored night.
 Papirus icons based :)

-/*Rofi menu is needed*/ sudo apt install rofi
+*Rofi menu is needed* sudo apt install rofi

 To download and set Pink-shell theme just open a terminal and run: